jremenyi1/Python_Projects/Crimes_Los_Angeles/README.md

 # Analyzing Crime in Los Angeles

 ## Backround
 Los Angeles, California, attracts people from all over the world, offering lots of opportunities, not always of the good kind!
+It is highly populated city, and it is not always glamorous and there can be a large volume of crime.

 ## Data
 - crimes.csv